abumahmud/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Printing a list of environment variables
+List all variables and functions